 Then Sunday morning came.

 I can’t wrap my mind around what that must have been like for Father God, but I’ll bet my dad can — a Father heartbroken after the death of His child, devastated by the horror of such a violent end to such a beautiful life.
-And then there’s your child and that child is back and more alive than ever.

-The reunion that Jesus had with His Dad is something like the reunion that my brother and sister will one day have with my dad.
+The reunion that Jesus had with His Dad is something like the reunion that my siblings will one day have with my dad.
 It’s the same reunion that you and I will experience when, after we die, we step into the arms of our eternal Father.
 And our Father’s joy will be multiplied in knowing that it’s only possible because of His beloved Son, in whom He is well pleased.

 If you’d like an email with a weekly recap of what I’ve written, click here.
 You can also keep up with my latest articles (and more) on Facebook or Twitter.